-The third generation X5 traded some steering feel and sporty handling for a refined driving experience.
-The 3.0-liter turbo six-cylinder, paired to a silky-smooth eight-speed automatic, delivers effortless acceleration.
-It averaged a pretty good 21-mpg overall.
+The third-generation X5 traded some steering feel and sporty handling for a refined driving experience.
+Its 3.0-liter turbo six-cylinder, paired to a silky-smooth eight-speed automatic, delivers effortless acceleration and averaged a pretty good 21-mpg overall.
 In our tests we found the ride to be steady and refined.
-The interior is quiet and impeccably finished, but the optional third-row seat is tiny.
-BMW's iDrive control system has been improved, but remains complex, and the electronic shifter is unintuitive.
-Safety systems are comprehensive, but a rear camera is optional.
-A 4.4-liter V8, a 3.0-liter six-cylinder diesel, and a rear-wheel-drive version are also available.
-Reliability of the redesign has been average for the six-cylinder turbo.
+The interior is quiet and impeccably finished, though the optional third-row seat is suitable only for kids.
+BMW's iDrive control system has been improved but remains complex.
+Optional safety systems are comprehensive, including lane-departure warning that vibrates the steering wheel.
+A 4.4-liter V8, a 3.0-liter six-cylinder diesel, and a rear-drive version are also available.
+Reliability has been average for the six-cylinder turbo.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores